Call Today: 407-540-1551

 Valueless Property

-Simply put, it is impossible to steal trash.
-This is because Florida law only criminalizes the stealing of "property."
-Property is defined as "anything of value" and the Value is defined as "the market value of property at the time and place of the offense or, if such cannot be satisfactorily ascertained, the cost of replacement of the property within a reasonable time after the offense."
-Thus if someone places something by the road, it has become trash that presumably has no value.
-[3]
+Property is defined as “anything of value” and the value is the “the market value of property at the time and place of the offense or, if such cannot be satisfactorily ascertained, the cost of replacement of the property within a reasonable time after the offense.”
+[5]

 Contact Criminal Defense Lawyer Richard Hornsby